 In order to earn licensure and graduate from a bachelor's degree program that has a teacher preparation component, individuals will need to complete a teaching practicum.
 This is an opportunity for individuals to design lesson plans and teach students under the supervision of an experienced teacher.
 The specific responsibilities and duties may vary depending on the teacher supervising.

 Step 3: Obtain Licensure

 - Consider certification.
 After obtaining a license and possibly spending a few years on the job, biology teachers may want to consider getting national certification from the National Board for Professional Teaching Standards.
-There are two science certifications relevant to biology teachers: one for teaching early adolescents and one for teaching older adolescents and young adults.
+There are two science certifications relevant to biology teachers: one is for teaching early adolescents and one is for teaching older adolescents and young adults.
 Both of these certifications require applicants to be able to teach all types of middle or high school science, including biology.
 Certification is not legally required for licensure, and few schools will require it before hiring.
-However, the BLS notes that teachers who are nationally certified will have better job prospects.
+However, teachers who are nationally certified may have better job prospects.